AbdulrahmanMohammadSalem/AbdulrahmanMohammadSalem.github.io/_CppConsoleApps/Math-Quiz.md

 - **Core concepts demonstrated:** structs, enums, arrays, functions, random number generation, input validation, pass-by-reference.

 # Functionality / Features
-## Configurable quiz length
-Player selects 1–100 questions with input validation.
+- **Configurable quiz length:** Player selects 1–100 questions with input validation.

-## Difficulty selection
-Easy, Medium, Hard, or a mixed mode that randomizes difficulty per question.
+- **Difficulty selection:** Easy, Medium, Hard, or a mixed mode that randomizes difficulty per question.

-## Operation selection
-Choose one operation (Add, Sub, Mult, Div) or a mixed mode that randomizes operations.
+- **Operation selection:** Choose one operation (Add, Sub, Mult, Div) or a mixed mode that randomizes operations.

-## Randomized questions
-Each question's operands are generated according to the chosen difficulty ranges.
+- **Randomized questions:** Each question's operands are generated according to the chosen difficulty ranges.

-## Immediate feedback
-After each answer, the program indicates correct/incorrect, shows the correct answer if needed, and changes console color / beeps on wrong answers.
+- **Immediate feedback:** After each answer, the program indicates correct/incorrect, shows the correct answer if needed, and changes console color / beeps on wrong answers.

-## Per-question tracking
-The program stores each question's operands, operation, correct answer, user answer, and whether it was answered correctly.
+- **Per-question tracking:** The program stores each question's operands, operation, correct answer, user answer, and whether it was answered correctly.

-## Final report
-Displays number of questions, chosen level and operation type, count of right/wrong answers, and a pass/fail result (pass = right answers ≥ wrong answers).
+- **Final report:** Displays number of questions, chosen level and operation type, count of right/wrong answers, and a pass/fail result (pass = right answers ≥ wrong answers).

-## Replay loop
-Option to retake the quiz without restarting the program.
+- **Replay loop:** Option to retake the quiz without restarting the program.

 # Implementation Highlights
 - **Strong domain modeling**